dreamfactorysoftware/df-genie/README.markdown

 ### Installing Apache

-Passing the ```--apache``` option will result in the Apache 2 web server being installed instead of the default Nginx web server.
+Passing the ```--with-apache``` option will result in the Apache 2 web server being installed instead of the default Nginx web server.
 You can pass the option like this:

-    $ sudo ./DreamFactory_Ubuntu.sh --apache
+    $ sudo ./DreamFactory_Ubuntu.sh --with-apache

 ### Supplying Multiple Options

 You can supply multiple options to the installer like so:

-    $ sudo ./DreamFactory_Ubuntu.sh --apache --oracle --with-mysql
+    $ sudo ./DreamFactory_Ubuntu.sh --with-apache --with-oracle --with-mysql

 ### Accessing Your DreamFactory Installation